abw/badger-database-js/manual/waiter.md

 console.log(name);    // Pink Floyd
 ```

-The database object that is returned from the `connect()` method (which you *do*
+The database object that is returned from the `connect()` method includes a `waiter`
-have to wait for) includes a `waiter` property that allows you to "place your
-entire order at once" and then wait for the result.
+property that allows you to "place your entire order at once" and then wait for the result.

 ```js
 const musicdb = connect({